TheCommsChannel/TC2-BBS-mesh/gamefile_syntax.md

 - If present, the game uses this as the **title**.
 - If absent, the **filename** is used as the title.
 - The second line will then be the **first story segment**.
+- If present, the game will consider the title line as line 0.
+- Line 1 is always the first story segment.

 ---